Participant observation: Impact of researcher involvement

 The presence of the researcher in the field may influence the participants' behavior, causing the participants to behave differently than they would without the presence of the observer (see:observer-expectancy effect).
 Researchers engaging in this type of qualitative research method must be aware that participants may act differently or put up a facade that is in accordance to what they believe the researcher is studying.
 This is why it is important to employ rigor in any qualitative research study.
 A useful method of rigor to employ is member-checking or triangulation.

 According to Richard Fenno, one problem in participant observation is the risk of "going native", by which he means that the researcher becomes so immersed in the world of the participant that the researcher loses scholarly objectivity.
 Fenno also warns that the researcher may lose the ability and willingness to criticize the participant in order to maintain ties with the participant.

-While gathering data through participant observation, investigator triangulation would be a way to ensure that one researcher is not letting his or her biases or personal preferences in the way of observing and recording meaningful experiences.
+While gathering data through participant observation, investigator triangulation would be a way to ensure that one researcher is not letting their biases or personal preferences in the way of observing and recording meaningful experiences.
 As the name suggests, investigator triangulation involves multiple research team members gathering data about the same event, but this method ensures a variety of recorded observations due to the varying theoretical perspectives of each research team member.
 In other words, triangulation, be it data, investigator, theory or methodological triangulation, is a form of cross-checking information.